A Figure from the Common Lot

 The weather is still dull but the sun comes out and shows everything covered in dust.
 If I had my charcoals, I would make a portrait of the woman who sits across from me.
 She wears a black fichu, and like a Gypsy, she has it draped about her face.
 We passed a town where the guns had knocked away half the church spire.
 I could see a man hanging there, suspended from a rope―dangerous work!―but, from where I sat, I could not guess what he did.

 He was writing in this fashion, simply to force himself to practice.
 Here on the train, the shaking of his hand covered by the swaying of the carriage, Honoré did not feel over-conscious.
-After weeks of digesting the emotion stirred by Biencourt’s little painting, he had come to a private determination.
-He could not have explained what he hoped to achieve; yet, he was certain he needed to work more seriously at it.
+After weeks of digesting the emotion stirred by Biencourt’s little painting, he had come to this private determination.
+He could not have explained what he hoped to achieve, but he was certain he needed to work more seriously at it.

 The train stopped at Reims.